 Santorini owes its unique landscape, sea-filled caldera, and clifftop views to its explosive past.

-The island was virtually abandoned after another catastrophic quake in 1956 and it wasn’t until the early 1970’s that residents returned and the tourism industry began to develop.
+In 1956, Santorini was virtually abandoned after another catastrophic quake.
+But in the early 1970’s residents returned and the tourism industry began to develop.

 The perfect Santorini honeymoon hotel choice (on a budget!)

 After exhaustive research, I’ve selected the Prekas Apartments for our stay.

 In Santorini, it’s all about a caldera view.
 The pictures I’ve seen of the view at Prekas are hard to beat.
 I’m excited to see if it lives up to the photos.

 Like most of the hotels on Santorini, Prekas is a small property with less than a dozen rooms.
 Unlike most of the hotels on Santorini, it is affordable at less than $150 a night.
 (Since we are traveling for 3 months on this honeymoon adventure, a budget-friendly hotel is key.)

 But the big selling point for me is the perfectly cube-shaped turquoise pool jutting out over the cliff with stunning views of the caldera and Oia in the distance.